-An integrated approach is presented of conjunctive modelling of surface and groundwater hydrological processes, through a case study on a watershed with many peculiarities.
-The following issues were investigated: (a) building a model for simulating both physical processes and human interventions at the watershed scale; (b) developing an innovative optimization method for automatic model calibration; and (c) proposing a calibration strategy that used both manual and automatic procedures and was based on a combined optimization criterion, including various types of information on the system studied.
+The paper presents an integrated approach regarding conjunctive modeling of surface and groundwater hydrological processes, through a case study on a watershed with many peculiarities.
+In this study, the following issues are investigated: (a) building a model for simulating both physical processes and human interventions at the watershed scale; (b) developing an innovative optimization method for automatic model calibration; and (c) proposing a calibration strategy that used both manual and automatic procedures and was based on a combined optimization criterion, including various types of information on the system studied.

 The hydrological simulator consists of three independent modules that were integrated within a conjunctive scheme.
 The first is a conceptual soil moisture accounting model, based on an enhanced version of the classical Thornthwaite approach.
-The model is able to represent the main hydrological processes, even when applied to a semiarid catchment.
+The model is able to represent the main hydrological processes, even when applied to a semi-arid catchment.
 The second module is a groundwater model based on a multi-cell approach that uses an explicit numerical scheme for the solution of flow equations.
-Its novelty is that, although it uses only two conceptual components (groundwater tanks and conveyance elements), it succeeds in representing all essential processes of a groundwater system, including spring runoff and water exchanges with neighbouring aquifers (or the sea).
-The third module is a water management model, which is linked to the aforementioned ones in cases of combined abstractions.
-Outputs of one model become inputs to the other; e.g. the percolation rates of the surface simulation model supply the groundwater tanks, whereas the demand rates of the water management model are used to estimate surface and groundwater abstractions.
-The main advantage of the above scheme is that each of the three modules can be applied at different time and space scales.
-Moreover, although it uses relatively few parameters, it succeeds in representing particularly complex physical systems, even when perturbed through human interventions.
+Its novelty is that, albeit using only two conceptual components (groundwater tanks and conveyance elements), it attains to represent all essential processes of a groundwater system, including spring runoff and water exchanges with neighboring aquifers (or the sea).
+The third module is a water management model, which is linked to the aforementioned ones in case of combined abstractions.
+Outputs of one model become inputs to the other; e.g., the percolation rates of the surface simulation model supplies the groundwater tanks, whereas the demand rates of the water management model are used to estimate surface and groundwater abstractions.
+The main advantage of the above scheme is that each of the three modules can be applied in different time and space scales.
+Moreover, although it uses relatively few parameters, it attains to represent particularly complex physical systems, even perturbed through human interventions.

-For the automatic calibration of model parameters, an innovative method, the socalled evolutionary annealing-simplex algorithm, was used.
+For the automatic calibration of model parameters, an innovative method, the so-called evolutionary annealing-simplex algorithm, was used.
 This is a robust global optimization scheme, suitable for problems with rough response surfaces.
 This algorithm combines well-known methodologies, such as simulated annealing and the downhill simplex technique, within an evolutionary scheme.
 Its specific feature is the use of transition rules that are both deterministic and stochastic, where the degree of randomness is automatically adapted through a suitable annealing schedule; as the search proceeds, the influence of the stochastic component is gradually reduced until the global optimum is reached.
-The case study, also regarded as a benchmark test for the evolutionary annealing-simplex algorithm, provided encouraging conclusions about its performance; generally, in terms of both accuracy and speed, the algorithm proved practically equivalent to the widely used shuffled complex evolution method.
+The case study, also regarded as a benchmark test for the evolutionary annealing-simplex algorithm, provided encouraging conclusions about its performance; generally, both in terms of accuracy and speed, the algorithm proved practically equivalent to the widely used shuffled complex evolution method.